Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ### Inspiration:

-* Youtube provided me with alot of understanding and help on how to build my game and how to function it with javascript to recieve a better understanding on how to build a memory game as I found these videos very useful, (https://www.youtube.com/watch?v=bbb9dZotsOc) (https://www.youtube.com/watch?v=ZniVgo8U7ek)
+* [Youtube](https://www.youtube.com/) provided me with alot of understanding and help on how to build my game and how to function it with javascript to recieve a better understanding on how to build a memory game as I found these videos very useful and was able to use these examples as inspirtation, (https://www.youtube.com/watch?v=bbb9dZotsOc) (https://www.youtube.com/watch?v=ZniVgo8U7ek)